EddieAbbondanzio/eddieabbondanz.io/content/app/mechaniclog/index.md

 # Tech Stack

 The front end was written in Vue.js, and the backend was powered by Node.js and Express.
 Both the front-end and backend were written in TypeScript.
 A MySQL database was used for persistence and everything was ran on a Linux server (Ubuntu 18.04).

-# What Happened To It?

-After working on Mechanic Log for awhile I realized how much more work would be required to make it commercially viable and decided I didn't want to continue supporting it.
-In order to make the website more useful it would require a mobile app to let users track their fuel mileage easier.
-It seems no one wanted to bring their laptop with them each time they wanted to fill up a vehicle.